mawadSur/Deal-_Finderz/README_CDK.md

 ## Notes
 - VPC uses 2 AZs and 1 NAT (cost-optimized).
 Adjust in `deal_finder_stack.py` if needed.
 - ECS task role gets S3 access to the raw bucket only.
-- For PostGIS automation, I can add a Lambda custom resource to run `CREATE EXTENSION postgis;` via psycopg2.
+- PostGIS automation: a Lambda-backed custom resource runs `CREATE EXTENSION IF NOT EXISTS postgis;` using pg8000 within the VPC.
+CDK bundles the dependency with Docker.